 There are a series of state required exams and assessments that all teacher education majors/minors are required to take throughout the program.
 Teacher candidates are responsible for these expenses.

 Also, some of the courses have fees attached to them.
-The fees are used to pay stipends for TEXT mentors, cooperating teachers, mileage for site supervision, etc. Teacher candidates will need a laptop once they begin their education (ED) courses.
+The fees are used to pay stipends for mentors, cooperating teachers, mileage for site supervision, etc. Teacher candidates will need a laptop once they begin their education (ED) courses.

 Will I need a car if I live on campus?